gabriel-guelfi/splitphp/README.md

 ### What's New ###

-> Version: 1.2.12
+> Version: 1.3.5

-> Release Date: 2022-05-11
+> Release Date: 2023-05-06

-> Last Update: 2022-07-01
+> Last Update: 2023-05-06

-* **DynamoPHP** is now **SPLIT PHP**.
-See the section "The Concept" to understand why.

-* Added an Anti-XSRF-hack system.

-* Improved error handling.
+* Fixed error handling/logging failures and improved the logging.

-* Included very nice features in the *Data Access Object* class.

-* Changed *WebServices* in a way to make them much more flexible.

-* Reengineered all the structure using *namespaces*, so now services can have the same class name without conflict.

-* Configurations are now based on *environment variables*, so you can get rid of the *config.ini* file on production environments.
+* Changed some classes and methods names for better representation.

+* Removed some service's dependencies (zero dependencies policy).

+* Timezone, for application and database operations, is now configurable.

+* Fixed minor bugs, that were triggering warnings and notices.

+* Added a very cool CLI (Yes, finally!!), with built-in command "server" and more.

+* Improved data reading from database, persisting data on RAM for better performance.

+* Other improvements on database operations.

 **Read more in the *Release Notes.txt* file.**